nodeca/nodeca-doc/src/documents/database.html.md

 --------------

-There are couple of development scripts, to quickly switch between data states, when you actively change DB
+There are couple of development scripts, to quickly switch between data states, when you actively change DB.

 ``` bash
 $ ./bin/db-dump <snapshot-id>    # make snapshot with given id into `./tmp`